sandboxie-plus/sandboxie-docs/Content/NoRenameWinClass.md

    NoRenameWinClass=program.exe,*
 ```

-The first setting tells Sandboxie to not translate _ExampleWinClass_ window class name, and also makes accessible to sandboxed programs, and goes a step further to disable a few other windowing-related Sandboxie functions.
+The first setting tells Sandboxie to not translate _ExampleWinClass_ window class name by making it accessible to sandboxed programs, and goes a step further to disable a few other windowing-related Sandboxie functions.
 This may also cause the Sandboxie indicator [#] to not appear in window titles.

 ```
    NoRenameWinClass=Program.exe,*